x-guo001/Assignment-2-XG/README.md

 * 1 = NSCLC
 * 0 = Small cell

-A set of features have been pre-selected for you to use in **main.py**, but feel free to use other features.
+A set of features has been pre-selected for you to use in **main.py**, but feel free to use other features.
     * Gender
     * Penicillin V Potassium 250 MG